RamsesO/SnoopDogGalatica/README.md

 # Snoop Dogg Galatica
-The dankest universe that no one has ever seen.
+>The dankest solar system that no one has ever seen.

 ## Warbird Simulation Overview